 The bill S. 74 aims to amend the South Carolina Code of Laws by adding Section 17-13-142, which authorizes law enforcement officers, circuit solicitors, and the Attorney General to require the disclosure of electronic communications and related records from providers of electronic communication services or remote computing services under specific circumstances.
-The bill outlines the procedures and conditions for such disclosures, ensuring compliance with federal law.
-It allows for the issuance of court orders and search warrants for the production of stored electronic communications and transactional records, with statewide application.
+The bill outlines the procedures and conditions for such disclosures, aligning them with federal law.
+It allows for the issuance of court orders and search warrants for the production of stored electronic communications and transactional records, and it grants the Attorney General and circuit solicitors the authority to issue subpoenas for stored electronic records relevant to ongoing criminal investigations.

-Additionally, the bill provides immunity to service providers from civil or criminal liability when they comply in good faith with valid subpoenas, court orders, or warrants.
-It also specifies that South Carolina businesses must comply with valid subpoenas from other states as if they were issued by a South Carolina court.
-The bill emphasizes that it does not expand the obligations of electronic communication service providers and defines terms in accordance with federal law.
+Additionally, the bill stipulates that South Carolina businesses providing electronic communication services must comply with valid subpoenas, court orders, or warrants from other states as if they were issued by a South Carolina court.
+It also includes provisions for penalties for intentional violations and offers immunity to service providers acting in good faith when responding to legal requests.
+The bill ensures that all terms are consistent with federal definitions and clarifies that it does not expand the obligations of electronic communication service providers.
 The act will take effect upon approval by the Governor.

 01/27/2025: 17-13-142